ilg-physics-ucsb/physics4l-manual/4LSite/lab1.md

 :::::: Exercise
-With the knowledge of the magnet&rsquo;s orientation from the previous lab, we will now construct a simple homopolar motor by following these steps:
+With the knowledge of the magnet's orientation from the previous lab, we will now construct a simple homopolar motor by following these steps:

 :::Figure screwbox m
   ![ My setup: The screw hangs from the magnetic wire, which is supported by the box.
 You can, of course, simply hold the wire instead.
 My second (non-magnetic) wire is connected to the power rail.
 The motor spins when I touch the second red wire to the edge of the magnet  ](imgs/Lab1/screwbox.jpg)